Sharks announce Warsofsky as team's next head coach

 Warsofsky is entering his third season with San Jose after previously serving as an assistant coach on former head coach David Quinn's staff before Quinn was fired on April 24 after two seasons, including an NHL-worst 19-54-9 2023-24 season.

-In his previous role, the 36-year-old's primary responsibilities were overseeing the Sharks' defense and penalty kill.
-Prior to joining the Sharks, Warsofsky served as head coach of the AHL's Chicago Wolves, leading the Wolves to a league-best regular-season record of 50-16-5.
+In his previous role, Warsofsky's primary responsibilities were overseeing the Sharks' defense and penalty kill.
+Prior to joining the Sharks, the 36-year-old served as head coach of the AHL's Chicago Wolves, leading the Wolves to a league-best regular-season record of 50-16-5.

+Warsofsky will serve as the 11th head coach in Sharks franchise history.